Finding Local Trusted Traders

-First of all, use a good directory of local tradesmen.
+Use a good directory of local tradesmen.
 When you’re looking for a tradesman, it’s worth asking for recommendations to find someone who’s reliable.
-If you can go and see the work they’ve done for yourself, so much the better.
+Go and see the work they’ve done before if you can.

-When you’ve come up with a list of three or four people who are local to your area, give them the details of the work you want doing and get them to quote a price for the whole job.
-That way, you’ll be able to budget effectively and you’ll get the most competitive rates.
+Come up with a list of three or four local people, give them details of work you want doing to get quotes for the whole job to budget effectively and get the most competitive rates.

-Any tradesman worth his salt will accept payment in stages.
-You should never part with large sums of cash up front.
+Most tradesman accept payment in stages.
+Never part with large sums of cash up front.
 If a service provider is asking for this, you’d be well advised to run in the opposite direction!
 When choosing a local tradesman, you should look for those with membership to a trade association - and be sure to check out exactly what this means.
 Some trade associations will hand out membership without requiring a minimum standard of work.
 The good ones will have set standards for members, so the person you pick will be sure to do a good job.

-- Is the tradesman qualified and if so, have their skills been independently verified?
+- Is the tradesman qualified with skills independently verified?

-- Will the tradesman give you an estimate in writing, and a contract for the work?
+- Will the tradesman give estimates in writing with a contract for the work?

-- Can your builder answer your questions about relevant building regulations?
+- Can your builder answer questions about relevant building regulations?

-If the answer’s ‘yes’, then you’re well on your way to finding a tradesman that will give you the professional service you’re looking for.
+If the answer’s ‘yes’, you’re on your way to finding a tradesman providing professional services you’re looking for.

 Tradesman Insurances, Certifications, Qualifications, Building Trades Associations Memberships, Work Guarantees - Check Trades Out

-You will need to ask whether the tradesperson has public liability insurance in place to avoid any problems should you find that your home gets damaged whilst the building work is being carried out.
+Ask whether a tradesperson has public liability insurance to avoid problems if your home gets damaged whilst building work is carried out.
 What trades associations are they members of?
-What guarantees on their work do they provide.
-Do they provide a guarantee that is backed by any type of insurance if the company goes bust?
-Always check with your local building control or planning portal to ensure that you do not need any specialist trades to carry out building work and that your work will be compliant with the latest regulations.
+What guarantees are provided?
+Is a guarantee backed by insurance?
+Always check with your local building control or planning portal to ensure regulation compliance.
+Always check trades out.